anmarjarjees/java-essentials/README.md

 # JDK (Java Development Kit)
 JDK short for "Java Development Kit" which is a full-featured software development kit that can be installed by developers/programmer for programming in java language.
 New Java developers might get confused between JDK and JRE.
 JDK is a package of tools of Java technology provided by Oracle Corporation in order to build, develop, and run Java-based software, whereas JRE is a package of tools for only running Java programmes/applications.
 If you are not a programmer, you don't need to install JDK?
 Yes, JDK is used to compile our Java language syntax to bytecode, then JVM which is a subclass of JRE takes the bytecode to convert them to machine language, so to run any Java application, JRE is needed to be installed.

+Notice that:
-Notice that developers/programers needs to only install JDK software package as this package also comes with a complete JRE (usually called a private runtime) that consists JVM and all of the class libraries, as well as compilers, debuggers, and tools to create programs.
-Notice that JRE does not contain the JDK.
+- Developers/programmers needs to only install JDK software package as this package also comes with a complete JRE (usually called a private runtime) that consists JVM and all of the class libraries, as well as compilers, debuggers, and tools to create programs.
+- JRE does not contain the JDK.
 JRE is only needed to be installed to run Java Applications in our computers but not for building them.

 ![Java Development Kit-JDK](images/JDK-JRE-JVM.jpg)